JohanWinther/Bostadsbotten/README.md

 ## Deployment

-You probably want this to run automatically every X months, so make your system's task scheduler run the command
+You probably want this to run automatically every X months, so make your system's task scheduler runs the command
 ```
 node path-to-index.js
 ```